Partners

 About the Project

-This project in Kirkland Lake, Ontario is to support the Kirkland Lake Multicultural Group (KLMG) in documenting, analyzing, and disseminating information about potential service gaps in their work to address Truth and Reconciliation Calls to Action #93 and #94, focused on increasing understanding among newcomers about Canada’s colonial history.
+This project in Kirkland Lake, Ontario aimed to support the Kirkland Lake Multicultural Group (KLMG) in documenting, analyzing, and disseminating information about potential service gaps in their work to address Truth and Reconciliation Calls to Action #93 and #94, focused on increasing understanding among newcomers about Canada’s colonial history.

 Kirkland Lake Multicultural Group project partners and CCRL executive director, Alice Chan, in Kirkland Lake, September 2023

-Specifically, the KLMG has asked Dr. Parker-Shandal and CCRL to review their cross-cultural dialogues between the local Indigenous (12%), racialized (2.5%), and white settler groups (85%), which aim to generate public education and awareness about the effects of racism and hate.
+Specifically, the KLMG asked Dr. Parker-Shandal and CCRL to review their cross-cultural dialogues between the local Indigenous (12%), racialized (2.5%), and white settler groups (85%), which aim to generate public education and awareness about the effects of racism and hate.

 Solution